rvaiya/keyd/man.md

 In order for this to work keyd must be running and the user must have access to */var/run/keyd.socket* (i.e be a member of the *keyd* group).
-Application classes can be obtained with `keyd-application-mapper -m`.
+Application classes can be obtained with `keyd-application-mapper -v`.

 You will probably want to put `keyd-application-mapper -d` somewhere in the initialization path of your display server (e.g `~/.xinitrc`).